libretro/docs/docs/library/nestopia_ue.md

 ### NstDatabase.xml

-**It is HIGHLY RECOMMENDED you have NstDatabase.xml in RetroArch's system directory, you can get it from [https://github.com/0ldsk00l/nestopia](https://github.com/0ldsk00l/nestopia)**

-The Nestopia UE core relies on the NstDatabase.xml database file for
+The Nestopia UE core relies on the internal database (built from the NstDatabase.xml file) for

 - Games that support a custom mapper
 - Games that support multitap accessories